 Creator Backlash: During the show's own theme song, no less!
 It's understandable however as the staff and cast did not approve of this change in direction from the outset.

 Executive Meddling: The only reason this Re Tool even exists.
-The theme song explicitly states, "It's what the network wants, why bother to complain?", as Pinky and the Brain get kicked out of the Warner Brothers studio lot.
+The theme song explicitly states, "It's what the network wants, why bother to complain?", as Pinky and the Brain get kicked out of the Warner Bros. studio lot.
 At the end of the song, Brain says "I deeply resent this."

 Franchise Killer: Before the Re Tool, Pinky and the Brain was a mega hit shown on prime time.
 Five episodes later, it was cancelled.
 It also wound up being the final collaborative work between Warner Bros.
 Animation and Amblin Entertainment as a result.

 Old Shame: Nearly everyone who worked on this thing (Maurice LaMarche (The Brain), Rob Paulsen (Pinky), the writers) hated it with a passion.
 So much so that the theme song takes pot shots at the idea.